dotlang/language/README.md

 **Notes**

-1. `string` is defined as a series of `char` data type, represented as `binary` type.
+1. `string` is defined as a sequence of `char` data type, represented as `binary` type.
 The conversion from/to string literals is handled by the compiler.
 2. String literals should be enclosed in double quotes.
 3. String litearls enclosed in backtick can be multi-line and escape character `\` will not be processed in them.
 4. `nothing` is a special type which is used to denote empty/invalid/missing data.